AbdallaAlhag/Blogger/README.md

     -Running the development server (turbo run dev).
     -Building the project (turbo run build).

-- Check out iconify for icons: https://iconify.design/
+- Check out iconify for icons: https://iconify.design/ or reacticons
 - npx kill-port 3000 to kill server if already in use